-Opportunity Youth Action Hui Kawailoa Youth and Family Wellness Center
+Opportunity Youth Action Hawaiʻi Kawailoa Youth and Family Wellness Center

-The Opportunity Youth Action Hui (OYAH) is a unique collaboration of state and nonprofit agencies at the Kawailoa Youth and Family Wellness Center, reflecting a central campus as a puʻuhonua, or place of peace, safety, and healing for Hawaiʻi's most vulnerable youth and young adults.
+The Opportunity Youth Action Hawaiʻi (OYAH) hui is a unique collaboration of state and nonprofit agencies at the Kawailoa Youth and Family Wellness Center, reflecting a central campus as a puʻuhonua, or place of peace, safety, and healing for Hawaiʻi's most vulnerable youth and young adults.
 Services offered share the vision to empower and equip youth with the skills needed for long-term success and independent living.
 Our Kupa 'Aina program is a partner of this initiative.
-You can learn more about the other organizations involved and how to support them below.
+You can learn more about the organizations on the Kawailoa campus involved and how to support them below.

 ‘Eleu is a collective of five early childhood education agencies that believe by advocating together with one voice, we can ensure that the children and communities of Hawaiʻi will continue to flourish.
 The organizations share expertise in Family-Child Interaction Learning.
 Please click the boxes below to learn more about the organizations that make up the partnership.

 Commit to Keiki is a statewide, non-partisan, government/non-government collaborative focused on addressing critical priorities of many young families across the state.
 In this episode, Nā Pono No Nā ʻOhana program participants share their experience in finding valuable resources for their household.